pyamsoft/pstate-frequency/README.md

 main project as a pull request on GitHub.

 At this time, pstate-frequency does not make use of any of the new files
-added to the pstate-driver in kernels 4 and up.
-The pstate-frequency program
+added to the intel_pstate driver in kernels 4 and up. pstate-frequency
 will only make use of the following sys files:

+With the intel_pstate driver:

 + /sys/devices/system/cpu/intel_pstate/max_perf_pct
 + /sys/devices/system/cpu/intel_pstate/min_perf_pct
 + /sys/devices/system/cpu/intel_pstate/no_turbo

+With acpi_cpufreq:

++ /sys/devices/system/cpu/cpufreq/boost

 ## Development